 Groups urge Office of Government Ethics to make Romney disclose or divest

-WASHINGTON –(ENEWSPF)–October 31, 2012.
-A coalition of community, labor and good-government organizations is calling on the U.S. Office of Government Ethics to investigate GOP presidential candidate Mitt Romney for noncompliance with the Ethics in Government Act and compel him to either disclose his investments or divest them.
+WASHINGTON –(ENEWSPF)–November 1, 2012.
+A coalition of community, labor and good government organizations is calling on the U.S. Office of Government Ethics to investigate presidential candidate Mitt Romney for noncompliance with the Ethics in Government Act and compel him to either disclose his investments or divest them.